 1 The White Tower and the Line of Kings

-Located in the center of the Inner Ward, the White Tower - so named due to the white stone it was built from - was begun in 1078 and completed about 1100.
-Four stories tall with walls up to 15 ft thick, the structure has small cupolas on the corner turrets.
-There were added in the 17th century and the exterior was later restored by Christopher Wren.
+In the center of the Inner Ward, the White Tower - named for the white stone it was built from - was begun in 1078 and completed about 1100.
+Four stories tall, with walls up to 15 feet thick, the structure has small cupolas on the corner turrets.
+These were added in the 17th century, and the exterior was later restored by Christopher Wren.

-A highlight is Line of Kings with its remarkable displays of royal armor.
+A highlight is Line of Kings, with its remarkable displays of royal armor.
 Acknowledged as the world's oldest tourist attraction - it was established in 1652 - this collection of weaponry includes hunting and sporting weapons from medieval times to the end of the 19th century, arms and armor used in tournaments, as well as some that belonged to Henry VIII.
-Afterwards, take a peek into St John's Chapel, a well-preserved example of Norman church architecture dating from 1080.
+Look inside St. John's Chapel, a well-preserved example of Norman church architecture dating from 1080.

 2 The Jewel House: Home of the Crown Jewels

 The Jewel House has been home to the Crown Jewels since 1968.
-This unique collection includes St Edward's Crown, made of pure gold and still used in the crowning of British sovereigns, as well as the Imperial State Crown set with over 2,800 diamonds and other precious stones.
-Made for the coronation of Queen Victoria in 1837, it's worn at the state opening of Parliament and on other special occasions.
+This unique collection includes St. Edward's Crown, made of pure gold and still used in the crowning of British sovereigns, as well as the Imperial State Crown set with more than 2,800 diamonds and other precious stones.
+Made for the coronation of Queen Victoria in 1837, it's worn at the state opening of parliament and on other special occasions.
 Other interesting items include the Golden Anointing Bowl and Spoon, the only relics of the original regalia to survive the Civil War.

 4 The Medieval Palace